dariofad/dot-emacs/README.md

   perform native compilation when installing a package.

 + Only Python, Go and Rust?
 These are the languages I use when I start a project from scratch.
-With huge codebases (as the AOSP), I use Emacs to edit and search for files, but I don't use it to perform any indexing.
+With huge codebases (like the AOSP), I use Emacs to edit and search for files, but I don't use it to perform any indexing.
 On the other hand, when projects are too small, I just rely on the built-in capabilities to highlight the syntax.
 Also notice that I tend to rely only on lsp basic functions.
-In general, I think that language-specific command line tools are more convenient when there is the need to trace, inspect or debug a project (and they can be neatly arranged into Makefiles).
+In general, I think that language-specific command line tools are more convenient when there is the need to test, debug and profile (and they can be neatly arranged into Makefile recipes).

 + Some commands/keybindings do not work.
 Yes, there are Emacs packages that rely on binaries that need to be available on the host.
-In these cases, I just make sure the package or function does not cause installation errors.
+In these cases, I just make sure the package or function does not cause installation errors (on a fresh host environment).

 + Any updates?
 I plan to update this public version of the dotfiles from time to time.
 I'm always testing new packages, but I keep them